 How to buy individual health insurance

 As with employer-based coverage you have a limited window, called open enrollment, when you can buy individual health insurance.
 There are some cases, though, in which you can enroll outside of this window — one of them being loss of employer coverage.
 That means if you have retired or left your job to start your own business, you are eligible to enroll anytime.
 Otherwise, you need to wait until open enrollment.
-The 2021 open enrollment period runs from November 1 to December 15, 2020, though a few states extend the deadline through January 2021.
+The 2021 open enrollment period runs from Oct.
+15 to Dec.
+15, 2021, though a few states extend the deadline through January 2022.

-What plans are available in your state
+What plans are available in your state?

 To start, find out what plans are available in your area.
-Not every health plan serves every state and, often, the options even vary by ZIP code.
+Not every health plan serves every state and often, the options even vary by ZIP code.
 You can learn which plans serve your area by talking to a licensed broker or by using the HealthCare.gov Opens in new window Plan Finder.

 Health insurance, credits, subsidies and the ACA